 Developing a skill that leads to riches tomorrow becomes an attractive option.
 With this in mind, I’m more strategic with my activities rather than allow bills to dictate my next move.

 Spend on High Quality

 I still buy things like everyone else, but I prefer quality over quantity.
-I’d buy three $80 pairs of jeans that I wear all the time instead of 12 mediocre pairs that hang in the closet.
+I’d take three $80 pairs of jeans that make me look my best, over 12 mediocre pairs that never leave the closet.